Search waiting | Matsusada Precision

 • Color filter formation: Red, green, and blue color filters are formed by repeating the processes of film formation, resist coating, exposure, and development.
 After that, transparent resin, which serves as a protective film, is applied and cured.

 • Liquid crystal layer filling: The transparent electrodes that control the liquid crystal are formed by film deposition, resist coating, exposure, and development in the same way as the transparent electrodes of TFTs.
-After that, the resin is applied, and rubbing is performed to form grooves in the alignment film that aligns the orientation of the liquid crystal molecules.
+After that, the resin is applied, and rubbing is performed to form grooves in the alignment film that align the orientation of the liquid crystal molecules.
 Fill the liquid crystal material and paste the TFT substrate and color filter together.

 • A polarizing plate, backlight pasting: Polarizing plate, driver IC terminal, backlight, etc., are pasted.